IFSA Butler’s Advanced Argentine Universities Program in Buenos Aires

 - Fees: Students pay Haverford tuition, room, and partial board to Haverford College.
 Haverford is responsible for submitting payments to the program.

 Students are required to take 15-16 credit hours each semester.
 Of those credits, all students must take a 3 credit language/culture course called “Advanced Spanish and Argentine Culture” that starts during orientation.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 A full university curriculum taught in Spanish is available.
 Some of the strongest departments available at the four Buenos Aires universities are history, political science, economics, international studies, international business, philosophy, social science, and literature.
 (See Academic Credit for mandatory course information.)
 Academic advisors meet with students at least three times during the semester to help with course selection, language and academic questions.
 Students will participate in fieldwork experiences available for credit through specialized assignments.
 Students will also have invaluable access to leading organizations, experts in their field of study, and academic resources and archives of research.